neerajmasai/nordstrom_clone/README.md

 ![This is the landing page of our page](images/landingPage.PNG)

-3. This the shop by category page where the user can find all the products related to any particular category like men's category or women's category.
+2. This the shop by category page where the user can find all the products related to any particular category like men's category or women's category.

 ![](images/shopByCategory.PNG)

-4. In the Product page, the user can see all the details of any particular product he/she selects and there the user can select the size, color or any of the specifications depending on the requirement and add the product in to the shopping bag.
+3. In the Product page, the user can see all the details of any particular product he/she selects and there the user can select the size, color or any of the specifications depending on the requirement and add the product in to the shopping bag.

 ![](images/productsPage.PNG)

-5. After adding products to the bag, the user can go to the checkout page , where he can see all the prodcuts that are added to the bag and the order summary that include the total cost of the products.
+4. After adding products to the bag, the user can go to the checkout page , where he can see all the prodcuts that are added to the bag and the order summary that include the total cost of the products.

 ![](images/checkOut.PNG)

-6. This is the payment gateway where the user has to provide the card details and make the payment and place the order.
+5. This is the payment gateway where the user has to provide the card details and make the payment and place the order.

 ![](images/payment.PNG)

-7. Once the payment is done and the order is successfully placed and it will redirect to the payment process page and after 3 seconds it will redirect the user to the home page of the website.
+6. Once the payment is done and the order is successfully placed and it will redirect to the payment process page and after 3 seconds it will redirect the user to the home page of the website.

 ![](images/processing.PNG)
-Also included the responsiveness for some of the pages.